 Opened at the end of 2020 by real estate development company Tishman Speyer, the bi-level, 11,000-square-foot Jacx & Co. food hall debuted as a hub for international cuisine in Long Island City.
 With a total of seven operators, guest favorites include the Cantonese barbecue spot Lotus + Cleaver, followed by something sweet from spots like Biao Sugar or pastry chef Ghaya Oliveira’s bakery, Ghaya.
 For long-lunch or post-work cocktails, The Bar at Jacx & Co. serves up signature cocktails, wine, and locally sourced beers.
 Stay tuned to their official IG for updates on special events where previous programming included wine and hard seltzer tastings.

 Mercado Little Spain

-Founded by well-renowned chefs José Andrés, Albert Adrià, and Ferran Adrià, Mercado Little Spain is a hub for Spanish food, drinks, and culture.
+A collaborative project from renowned chefs José Andrés, Albert Adrià, and Ferran Adrià, Mercado Little Spain is a hub for Spanish food, drinks, and culture.
 Kiosks specialize in singular food items like empanadas; bravas (spicy fried potatoes); churros; ham and cheese; paella; and pastries.
 Along with four distinct bars, there’s the casual Iberian concept Spanish Diner; grill- and meat-focused eatery Leña; and tapas spot La Barra.

 Turnstyle Underground Market